-The concentrations of metals and metalloids were below sediment quality guideline (SQG) values and soil ecological investigation levels (EIL) for those elements for which guidelines are available.
-The concentrations for most reactive metals and metalloids are relatively low, but relatively high for aluminium (AI), iron (Fe) and manganese (Mn).
+The concentrations of metals and metalloids were below sediment quality guideline (SQG) values and soil ecological investigation levels (EIL) for those elements where guidelines are available.
+The concentrations for most reactive metals and metalloids are relatively low, but relatively high for aluminium (AI) and iron (Fe).

-Table 3-1 Taworri wetland reactive metals data.
+Table 3-1 Riverglades wetland reactive metals data.